-Since 1999, the International Foundation for Electoral Systems (IFES) has worked to strengthen the electoral management capacity of the Election Commission of Nepal (ECN), promote inclusive electoral reform, strengthen the capacity of civil society organizations (CSOs) and mobilize citizens to participate in democratic politics.
+Since 1999, the International Foundation for Electoral Systems (IFES) has worked to strengthen the electoral management capacity of the Election Commission of Nepal (ECN), promote inclusive electoral reform and partner with civil society organizations to mobilize citizens to participate in democratic processes.

 IFES has provided technical support to the ECN to manage elections since the 2006 Comprehensive Peace Accord, reaching over 4.5 million people through voter education initiatives and supporting trainings for over 347,000 ECN staff and poll workers.
 Advancing electoral transparency and integrity is at the core of IFES’ work with the ECN and has resulted in sustainable technology solutions to monitor political finance and manage election dispute cases and political party registration.
 To increase inclusivity in electoral processes, IFES has supported the ECN to develop civic and voter education programs and advised on the formation of the ECN’s Gender and Social Inclusion Unit and a gender inclusion policy.
 IFES also works with the ECN to combat new and emerging threats to democracy through enhancing their cybersecurity and countering election-related hate speech, disinformation and misinformation.